rsayal/Projects/README.md

 #  Exploration Questions:

-The following questions are explored in this case study

 •	What are the top 10 best selling video games?
 Rank and Display Sales in descending order